maibennett/sta235/exampleSite/content/Project/_index.en.md

 **Pertinence:** The question at hand tackles one of the areas covered in this class and it is presented in a clear way.<br>
 **Relevance:** Proper motivatation of why this question is relevant/interesting.<br>
-**Originallity:** The question is not a copy of another project already available and tackles an issue not addressed by another team in the class.<br>
+**Originality:** The question is not a copy of another project already available and tackles an issue not addressed by another team in the class.<br>
 **Peer assessment:** Students will be evaluated by their peers in terms of their contributions and responsiblity.

 {{% /notice %}}